 - Good academic and university standing.
 Students must not be on academic probation at AU and be cleared by Judicial Affairs and Mediation Services (JAMS) for participation.

 - Approved plan of study.
-Students must meet with their academic advisors to get approval for the courses they plan to take prior to departure.
+Students must meet with their academic advisers to get approval for the courses they plan to take prior to departure.

 How to apply:

 - Application deadlines vary according to program.
 All application materials are received and processed by SIS; students may not apply directly to the partner institutions.

 - Students should attend an info session for the specific program they are interested in and/or meet with the SIS Office of International Programs to receive program-specific application materials.